 ParaPro Reading Study Guide: Drawing Inferences

 This section of our ParaPro Study Guide covers drawing inferences.
-When taking the ParaPro reading exam, you won’t only be asked about thoughts, feelings, and events that are directly stated in the text; you will also be asked to infer information beyond the text.
+When taking the ParaPro Exam, you won’t only be asked about thoughts, feelings, and events that are directly stated in the text; you will also be asked to infer information beyond the text.
 This important reading skill is covered below.

 How to Make Inferences